artmcl-ai/Project4-Vessel/README.md

 ## Repository Structure

-The project is divided into three primary folders, each representing a distinct experimental method:
+The project is divided into three primary folders, each representing a different appraoch:

 - **GNN Approach**
   A graph neural network designed to leverage vessel topology and connectivity.